w-disaster/w-disaster.github.io/badchars/index.md

 CTF took from https://ropemporium.com/challenge/badchars.html.

-The aim of this challenge is similar to the previous one ([write4](https://w-disaster.github.io/write4/)): store a string into memory and call `print_file` to show then content of `flag.txt`.
+The aim of this challenge is similar to the previous one ([write4](https://w-disaster.github.io/write4/)): store a string into memory and call `print_file` to show the content of `flag.txt`.
 The difference is that *badchars* are applied to every character passed as input, so the string might be handled in some way to change its content after storing it in memory.

 More information are shown in the linked website.